lofar-astron/factor/docs/source/parset.rst

         dividing the number of bands by the nearest divisor to this factor.
 Smaller values produce better results but require longer run times.
 Wide-band clean is activated when there are more than 5 bands.

+    nbands_selfcal_facet_image
+        Number of bands to use for facet imaging during selfcal (default = 6).
+Facet imaing during selfcal is used to improve the subtraction of non-calibrator sources in the facet.
+More bands will result in a better subtraction but also longer runtimes.
+When fewer than the total number are used, the bands are selected so that they are evenly spread over the full available bandwidth

     wsclean_bl_averaging
         Use baseline-dependent averaging in WSClean (default = ``False``).
 If enabled,